 Before joining the UCLA Law faculty and co-founding Rushing McCarl LLP, Mr. McCarl clerked for the Honorable David M. Ebel on the United States Court of Appeals for the Tenth Circuit, worked as a litigator at WilmerHale and Hueston Hennigan, and founded the educational technology startup WordBrewery.

 Mr. McCarl has drafted briefs and motions in cases before state and federal trial and appellate courts, including the United States Supreme Court.
 His expertise in legal writing and strategy helps clients develop innovative and successful arguments in complex disputes.

 Mr. McCarl has published articles and book chapters on diverse topics including artificial intelligence and law, substantive due process, claim preclusion, constitutional vagueness doctrine, sovereign debt arbitration, and property rights.
 His writings have appeared in the Cincinnati Law Review, Stanford Journal of International Law, Hastings Constitutional Law Quarterly, Real Estate Law Journal, Daily Journal, and elsewhere.

 Mr. McCarl earned his J.D. with Honors from the University of Chicago Law School, where he was a member of the Chicago Journal of International Law.
 He earned an M.A. in International Relations and B.A. in Political Science at the University of Chicago, where he was a captain of the track team and broke the school record in cross country.
 He also earned an M.A. in Education at the University of Michigan-Ann Arbor and taught high school history and geography.

-Mr. McCarl is admitted to practice in California as well as the District of Columbia (inactive) and before the United States Courts of Appeals for the Third, Ninth, and Tenth Circuits, and before numerous United States District Courts.
+Mr. McCarl is admitted to practice in California as well as the District of Columbia (inactive), before the United States Courts of Appeals for the Third, Ninth, and Tenth Circuits, and before numerous United States District Courts.